DylanMeeus/springboot_jwt_blog/_posts/2013-07-17-SSO-with-any-saml-app.markdown

 ![](/img/saml-debugger.png)

-You can easily look for attributes, mappings, signatures and other SAML artifacts to pin point misconfigurations.
+You can easily look for attributes, mappings, signatures and other SAML artifacts to quickly identify mis-configurations.

 So, if you don't see the app you need on our list, fear not!
 Use this feature or let us know: [support@auth0.com](mailto://support@auth0.com)